Giannis-Alamanos/ORB-LINE-SLAM/README.md

 # 1. License

 ORB-LINE-SLAM is released under [GPLv3 license](https://github.com/Giannis-Alamanos/ORB-LINE-SLAM/blob/main/LICENSE).
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/Giannis-Alamanos/ORB-LINE-SLAM/blob/main/Dependencies.md).

+# 2. Prerequisites
+We have tested the library in **Ubuntu 18.04**, but it should be easy to compile in other platforms.
+A powerful computer will ensure real-time performance and provide more stable and accurate results.
+In order to reduce the computational time, the user can reduce the value of lsd_scale parameter in the yaml file.